Reasons to Become an MOP

 Advancements in the Medical Office Professional world

-As mentioned before, having knowledge in billing and coding is very helpful.
+As mentioned before, having knowledge of billing and coding is very helpful.

 Other duties of the Medical Office Professional